 In a marriage-like relationship for a continuous period of at least two years, or

 In a marriage-like relationship of some permanence if the persons are together the parents of a child and, for the purposes of this Act, the marriage-like relationship may be between persons of the same gender.

 The provisions allow persons who have cohabited and had children together to claim property division and spousal support even where the relationship may have been brief.

-The proposed changes also address the enforceability of agreements.
-For the first time in British Columbia, there will be a codification of the circumstances under which a family law agreement may be set aside.
-This aspect of the changes could result in decreased certainty with respect to both past and future agreements.
-For example, Section 18 of the proposed Family Law Act states that the court may set aside an agreement if satisfied it would be unfair not to do so because a party did not understand the nature or consequences of the agreement.
+The Family Law Act also address the enforceability of Separation Agreements.
+For the first time in British Columbia, there is a codification of the circumstances under which a family law agreement may be set aside.
+For example, Section 18 of the Family Law Act states that the court may set aside an agreement if satisfied it would be unfair not to do so because a party did not understand the nature or consequences of the agreement.
 Meeting this test could be as simple as a party’s testimony or affidavit evidence.
 Because of the changes proposed with respect to the enforceability of family law agreements it would be wise to revisit any co-habitation or other family law agreements that are presently in force.

-One welcome new provision is the treatment of Family Debt.
-The new Family Law Act provides that, subject to an agreement or order that provides otherwise, spouses are both entitled to family property and responsible for family debt, regardless of their respective use or contribution.
+One welcome provision in the Family Law Act is the treatment of Family Debt.
+The Act provides that, subject to an agreement or order that provides otherwise, spouses are both entitled to family property and responsible for family debt, regardless of their respective use or contribution.